Liu Hongwu: Downfall

 On 14 January 2022, Liu was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 On June 23, he was expelled from the Chinese Communist Party (CCP) and dismissed from public office.
 On July 13, prosecutors signed an arrest order for him.

+In May 2023, in a public trial at Hainan, Liu Hongwu was charged with bribery and abuse of power.
+The People's Procuratorate of Hainan stated that Liu abused his power from 2005 to 2022 to give favored assistance to people in contracting projects, land development, and obtaining special funds.
+Moreover, Liu had accepted a total of 83.73 million yuan ($11.77 million) in bribes.